SumoLogic/sumologic-documentation/docs/cse/integrations/integrate-cse-with-taxii-feed.md

 1. Configure the [TAXII 1 Client Source](/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/stix-taxii-1-client-source/) or [TAXII 2 Client Source](/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/stix-taxii-2-client-source/), depending on which you want to use.
 1. The [ingested threat intelligence indicators](/docs/security/threat-intelligence/about-threat-intelligence/#ingest-threat-intelligence-indicators) appear on the [Threat Intelligence tab](/docs/security/threat-intelligence/threat-intelligence-indicators/#threat-intelligence-tab).
 To access the Threat Intelligence tab, go to **Manage Data** > **Logs** > **Threat Intelligence**.
-1. Use the `hasThreatMatch` Cloud SIEM rules language function to search incoming Records for matches to threat intelligence indicators.
-When matches are found, they appear on Records in Cloud SIEM.
+1. Use the `hasThreatMatch` Cloud SIEM rules language function to search incoming records for matches to threat intelligence indicators.
+When matches are found, they appear on records in Cloud SIEM.
 For more information, see [`hasThreatMatch`](/docs/cse/rules/cse-rules-syntax/#hasthreatmatch).

 ## Leveraging indicators in rules

-Threat intelligence indicators allow you to enrich incoming Records with threat intel information.
-Cloud SIEM uses the the `hasThreatMatch` rules function to compare incoming Records with information from the threat feed.
-When there is a “match”, for instance, when an IP address in a Record matches an IP address that the feed says is malicious, Cloud SIEM adds relevant information to that Record.
+Threat intelligence indicators allow you to enrich incoming records with threat intel information.
+Cloud SIEM uses the the `hasThreatMatch` rules function to compare incoming records with information from the threat feed.
+When there is a “match”, for instance, when an IP address in a record matches an IP address that the feed says is malicious, Cloud SIEM adds relevant information to that record.

-Because the threat intel information is persisted within Records, you can reference it downstream in both rules and search.
-The built-in rules that come with Cloud SIEM will also automatically create a Signal for any Record with a match from your threat feed.
+Because the threat intel information is persisted within records, you can reference it downstream in both rules and search.
+The built-in rules that come with Cloud SIEM will also automatically create a signal for any record with a match from your threat feed.

 For more information, see [Threat Intelligence Indicators in Cloud SIEM](/docs/security/threat-intelligence/threat-indicators-in-cloud-siem/).